brunos3d/firebase-messaging-sw.js/README.md

 # firebase-messaging-sw.js
-💬 JAVASCRIPT - Firebase service worker with custom icon and "fallback icon", click_action and custom data.
+speech_balloon JAVASCRIPT - Firebase service worker with custom icon and "fallback icon", notification click_action and custom data.

 Extracted and modified from